UK REITs and Property Authorised Investment Funds (PAIFs) pay a special kind of dividend known as Property Income Distribution (PIDs).

-PIDs within a tax shelter
+Property Income Distributions within a tax shelter

-You do not pay tax on PIDs held within tax sheltered accounts.
+You do not pay tax on PIDs held within tax-sheltered accounts.

 Your tax-sheltered account should be issued with a 20% tax credit associated with your PID income.

 PIDs outside of tax shelters